WHAT IS ACUPUNCTURE?

-Hello, I am Corry Meyers, acupuncturist at Integrated Counseling Wellness.
-If you’ve landed on this page, perhaps you have tried western treatments and medication without success, or you’re interested in learning more about natural, holistic medicines.
-Acupuncture is a form of Traditional Chinese Medicine that entails stimulating points on the body, often by penetrating the skin with a needle as fine as a strand of hair, to alleviate pain and treat a variety of ailments.
+If you’ve landed on this page, perhaps you’ve tried western treatments and medications without success, or you’re interested in learning more about natural, holistic medicines.
+Acupuncture is a form of Traditional Chinese Medicine that involves stimulating points on the body, often by penetrating the skin with a needle as fine as a strand of hair, to alleviate pain and treat a variety of ailments.
 It has been practiced for over 2,000 years, and numerous studies suggest that acupuncture can help alleviate chronic pain, including back, neck and joint pain.
-It can also help reduce the frequency of tension headaches, prevent migraine headaches, reduce hot flashes during menopause, address addictive behaviors and mitigate symptoms often associated with PTSD, depression and anxiety.
+For some people it can also help reduce the frequency of tension headaches, prevent migraine headaches, reduce hot flashes during menopause, address addictive behaviors and mitigate symptoms often associated with post-traumatic stress disorder (PTSD), depression and anxiety.
 Theoretically, acupuncture can treat any ailment.
 The World Health Organization approves the treatment of acupuncture for hundreds of different conditions.

-The theory of acupuncture is based on Qi (pronounced chee), the vital force or energy that flows throughout the human body, much like the circulatory systems and mayo facial tissue.
+The theory of acupuncture is based on Qi (pronounced chee), the vital force or energy that flows throughout the human body, much like the circulatory systems and myofascial tissue.
 Qi, and other descriptive words unique to this field of medicine, are metaphorical descriptions of different aspects of complex physiological systems and processes.
 Unlike western medicine, Chinese medicine doesn’t necessarily treat biomedical termed diseases.
 Rather, it addresses patterns of physiological dysfunction and disharmony of systems.
-Through this model, Chinese medicine not only treats the symptoms of your disease, but also the root cause.
+Through this model, Chinese medicine treats the symptoms of your disease and the root cause.

-As a Licensed Acupuncturist, I am trained to listen to the messages your body is presenting and restore harmony to the systems.
+Our licensed acupuncturist is trained to listen to the messages your body is presenting and restore harmony to your systems.
 By stimulating parts of the body, it’s possible for acupuncture to restore overall functioning to your mind and body.

-When we begin acupuncture treatment, you will lie comfortably on the soft table while I stimulate the various acupuncture points to produce desired effects.
-Most people feel no or minimal discomfort as I gently place the fine needles on important points.
+When we begin acupuncture treatment, you will lie comfortably on the soft table while your acupuncturist stimulates the various acupuncture points to produce desired effects.
+Most people feel minimal or zero discomfort as we gently place the fine needles.
 During and after treatment, people tend to report feeling very relaxed.

-Acupuncture is viable alternative to western medicine, but can also be complimentary to western medicine practices.
-Whatever condition you may be suffering from, I am available to work collaboratively with other health providers to help you improve self-awareness, make better self-care choices and attain natural remedies that promote good overall health.
+Acupuncture is viable alternative to western medicine, but can also be complementary to western medicine practices.
+Whatever condition you may be suffering from, we will work collaboratively with other health providers to help you improve self-awareness, make better self-care choices and find natural remedies that promote good overall health.

-The body knows what it needs to get better, so acupuncture simply uses the body’s own physiological functions to heal itself.
-As a Board Certified NCCAOM Acupuncturist and Herbalist, I am trained to listen to the language of your body and help you achieve the relief, growth and healing you want and need.
+The human body knows what it needs to get better, so acupuncture simply uses the body’s physiological functions to heal itself.
+Our board-certified NCCAOM acupuncturist and herbalist is trained to listen to the language of your body and help you achieve the relief, growth and healing you want and need.
 It is possible to restore your system back to harmony.